tony-lang/tony/README.md

 Is thrown when the dependency graph is not acyclic.

-Contains `cyclicDependency: [string, string]` representing file Paths where the latter one is a dependency to the first one. `message` is set to `undefined`.
+Contains `cyclicDependency: [string, string]` representing file paths where the latter one is a dependency to the first one. `message` is set to `undefined`.

 #### `DuplicateBindingError`